kubeshark/scripts/README.md

-# Kubeshark Public Scripts Repository
+# Kubeshark's Public Scripts Repository

 This repository contains scripts that can be used in Kubeshark's scripting system.